The Land That Time Forgot (1974 film): Critical reception

-Comic book adaptation
+Comic book adaptations

 A comic book adaptation of the film appeared in Marvel Movie Premiere, a one-shot black-and-white magazine published by Marvel Comics in September 1975.
 It was written by Marv Wolfman and drawn by Sonny Trinidad.

+From 2016 to 2021, American Mythology Productions published several original comic book miniseries based on the movie, including a reprinting of the original comics adaptation of the film.
+These miniseries include Prisoners of Caspak, Terror from the Earth’s Core (a crossover series with Pellucidar), See-Ta the Savage, Fear on Four Worlds (a crossover series with Carson of Venus, The Moon Maid, and Pellucidar), Fearless, and a crossover miniseries, Zorro in the Land That Time Forgot.